baemazhen/baemazhen/content/pages/colophon.md

 - advertisements
 - more cowbell

-This is deliberate and by design... **remember the old ways**.

 ### Deployment

 Deployment simply consists of running `zola build` locally and then using `scp` (secure copy) to copy the generated output to the server.

-No need for CI, build pipelines, git hooks, etc. just to deploy a static website... **remember the old ways**.

 ## License and Source